Castleton, Derbyshire: History

 Castleton village was mentioned as Pechesers in Domesday Book in 1086 where "Arnbiorn and Hundingr held the land of William Peverel's castle in Castleton".
 This land and Peverel's castle were amongst the manors belonging to William Peverel that also included Bolsover and Glapwell.

 St Edmund's Norman church was restored about 1837.
 It has late 13th-century tracery and an ashlar-faced Perpendicular tower.
 Its box pews are dated 1661, 1662, 1663 and 1676.

 A medieval leper hospital (the Hospital of Saint Mary in the Peak) is thought to have been on the eastern boundary of Castleton, though some locals believe it to have been just south of the Speedwell Cavern footpath from the village.
 University of Sheffield archaeologists are investigating 'Castle of the Peak', which was reputedly founded by the wife of one of the William Peverels before 1153, and continued until about the 1543 Dissolution.
 They say the earliest documents referring to Spital Field are a grant and a Charter from the early 14th century.
 They are also investigating the 12th-century planned town at the foot of the castle hill.
 Castleton's medieval town defences are still evident in the village and are a Scheduled monument.

 Castleton had a long history of lead mining; the Odin Mine, one of the oldest lead mines in the country, is situated 1.5 km west of the village (see also Derbyshire lead mining history).
 Researchers studying an ice core from a Swiss glacier have found that levels of lead air pollution across Europe during the period 1170–1216 were as high as those of the Industrial Revolution, and the principal source was Peak District mines such as Castleton and Wirksworth.
 The mining created and enlarged local caverns, four of which are now open to the public as Peak Cavern, Blue John Cavern, Speedwell Cavern and Treak Cliff Cavern.
-A small amount of Blue John is mined locally, and sold in a number of local gift shops, one of which is located in the 17th-century tollhouse.
+A small amount of Blue John is mined locally and sold in local gift shops, one of which is located in the 17th-century tollhouse.

 Since the 1920s the main mineral industry in the area has been cement.
-Hope Cement Works is closer to Hope, but its quarry is closer to Castleton.
-A war memorial stands in the Market Place, in memory of local residents that died during both World Wars.
+Hope Cement Works is closer to Hope but its quarry is closer to Castleton.
+A war memorial stands in the Market Place, in memory of local residents who died during both World Wars.